Gifts in Wills

-For more information, or to discuss leaving a gift to The Shepherd Centre in your will, please contact Joanne Rogers on 02 9370 4457.
+For more information, visit our FAQs page or to discuss leaving a gift to The Shepherd Centre in your Will, please contact Samantha Meisner-Lemon on 02 9370 4470 or at [email protected]

-You can also enter your details on the contact form and you will be contacted by Joanne about our Gifts in Wills program.
+You can also enter your details in the contact form and Samantha will be in touch for a confidential chat.

 RMB Lawyers also offer a free Will service to The Shepherd Centre family and friends.